tanisha605/project-progress/README.md

 first assignment

-watched 30 videos of opencv
+completed watching all videos of opencv